-All three of Mercer's mills generate energy in excess of their own energy needs.
+All four of Mercer's mills generate energy in excess of their own energy needs.

 Once the cellulose fibers have been separated and removed from the process, a mixture of biomass chemicals and cooking chemicals called black liquor remains.
 The black liquor consists of the hemicellulose, lignin and extractive components of the wood.
 Most of the chemicals are recovered in a key step of the modern kraft pulping process called the recovery boiler.
 In addition to the recovery of spent chemicals, the recovery boiler produces high pressure steam.
 That high pressure steam passes through a turbine generator, which produces very efficient, biomass-based, renewable and carbon-neutral (or "green") electricity.
 The low pressure steam that exits the turbine (once electricity has been generated) is used to heat the mill and also dry our pulp.
 This cogeneration